Pratham-Bajpai1/Rule-Engine-App-Weather-Monitoring-App/Readme.md

 ---

-## Application 2: Weather Monitoring Application
+## Application 2: Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregates

 ### Overview